artsy/artsy.github.io/_posts/2019-01-14-graphql-union-vs-interface.md

 end
 ```

-With the above change you can now query for search results and use specific fragments for different result type:
+With the above change you can now query for search results and use specific fragments for different result types:

 ```js
 query {